 The difference between fine-tuning and RAG

-You’ve probably heard a lot about fine-tuning, which is similar to RAG in that it also uses data to inform and improve an AI system’s output.
+You’ve probably heard a lot about fine-tuning, which is similar to RAG in that it also allows you to customize your AI model using data to inform and improve an AI system’s output.
 However, there are some major differences in how each one works, with RAG outperforming fine-tuning in many instances:

 Fine-tuning adjusts a model’s internal knowledge using your specific data, training an LLM on domain-specific data.
 It’s like teaching someone new skills by having them practice until the knowledge becomes second nature.